annitziak/Trash_Image_Classification/README.md

 | DN + Diffusion Models   | 69%       | 65%   | 71%   | 75%   | 56%     | 9%    |
 | DN + Combined DA        | 63%       | 65%   | 70%   | 72%   | 50%     | 11%   |

-This table details the F1 scores for each data augmentation technique across various material categories within the TrashNet dataset, illustrating the differential impact on classification performance.

 ### The iterative pipeline
 ![comp](data/images/Image Generation (1).png)

-### Example of previous pipelines without Iterative Pipeline (Test Set)
+#### Example of previous pipelines without Iterative Pipeline (Test Set)
+As can be seen the iterative pipeline framework showed increased performance and can provide a further framework to apply in all Data Augmentation tasks.

 | DA Technique            | Cardboard | Glass | Metal | Paper | Plastic | Trash | Overall |
 |-------------------------   |-----------|-------|-------|-------|---------|-------|------|